Azure/Azure-Verified-Modules/docs/content/indexes/bicep/bicep-features-table.md

 ---
-title: Bicep Module Features
+title: Module Features
-geekdocNav: false
+geekdocNav: true
 geekdocAlign: left
 geekdocAnchor: true
 ---

+This page gives you an overview of a the features implemented in each module - as well as their latest workflow status in the [Public Bicep Registry repository](https://github.com/Azure/bicep-registry-modules).

 # Feature table